 San Francisco’s Chinatown

-The Golden Gate Fortune Cookie Factory has been making custom fortune cookies by hand since 1962.
-Today they make up to 10,000 cookies a day, baked fresh on a griddle wheel.
+The Golden Gate Fortune Cookie Factory has made custom fortune cookies by hand since 1962.
+Today, they make up to 10,000 cookies daily, baked fresh on a griddle wheel.

 See (and smell!) the delicious process in person, and even get the chance to taste their many fortune cookie flavours.
 This unique San Francisco experience you don’t want to miss!